Trans & Nonbinary Student Resource Guide

 MSUM Counseling Center

-Hendrix Clinic and Counseling Center offers convenient mental and physical health care right on campus.
+Counseling Services offers convenient mental and physical health care right on campus.
 Our staff includes a full-time physician and nurse practitioner and is available to treat common illnesses and minor injuries, give allergy shots and immunizations, perform annual exams and physicals, lab services, STD/STI testing, pap smears, counseling, and provide referrals to other local providers.
 Pharmacy services are also available to students with co-pays accepted.

 Lutheran Campus Ministries – Pastor Jon Olson